doc. Roman Horváth Ph.D., ČSOB Corporate Chair

 Applied Economics (3), Applied Financial Economics (3), Asia-Pacific Journal of Financial Studies, B.E.
-Journal of Theoretical Economics, Bulletin of the Czech Econometric Society (3), Czech Economic Review (2), Czech Journal of Economics and Finance (11), Czech National Bank working paper series (9), Comparative Economic Studies, Eastern European Economics, Economic Inquiry, Economic Systems (11), Economic Modelling (9), Economics Bulletin (4), Economics – E-Journal, Ekonomicky casopis (Slovak Journal of Economics) (8), Emerging Markets Finance and Trade (4), Emerging Markets Review, Empirical Economics (2), European Journal of Political Economy (6), Focus on European Economic Integration, Global Economy Journal (2), Hacettepe Journal of Mathematics and Statistics, IES working paper series (4), International Economics, International Review of Economics and Finance (2), Journal of Development Economics, Journal of Emerging Market Finance, Journal of Financial Stability, Journal of Macroeconomics, Kybernetika (2), Global Development Network (2), National Bank of Slovakia WP, Grant Agency of the Czech Republic (3), Grant Agency of the Charles University (2), European Central Bank working paper series, Panoeconomicus (12), American Science Information Center, Review of International Economics (2), International Review of Financial Analysis, Prague Economic Papers (2), Macroeconomics and Finance in Emerging Market Economies (5), Series on Advanced Economic Issues, German Finance Association Annual Congress (4), Quarterly Review of Economics and Finance, Research Foundation - Flanders, The Foundation for Science and Technology - Portugal (2), INFINITI conference (12), Scottish Journal of Political Economy, Small Business Economics, Social Science Research, International Symposia in Economic Theory and Econometrics, Czech Ministry of Education Mobility Program, Slovak Ministry of Education Research Grant Programme, Polish National Science Centre (14), EACES Dissertation Award, Society for Computational Economics Grad Student Award, Elsevier and Cambridge University Press (book proposals).
+Journal of Theoretical Economics, Bulletin of the Czech Econometric Society (3), Czech Economic Review (2), Czech Journal of Economics and Finance (11), Czech National Bank working paper series (9), Comparative Economic Studies (3), Eastern European Economics, Economic Inquiry, Economic Systems (11), Economic Modelling (9), Economics Bulletin (4), Economics – E-Journal, Ekonomicky casopis (Slovak Journal of Economics) (9), Emerging Markets Finance and Trade (4), Emerging Markets Review, Empirical Economics (2), Empirica, European Journal of Political Economy (7), Focus on European Economic Integration, Global Economy Journal (2), Hacettepe Journal of Mathematics and Statistics, IES working paper series (4), International Economics, International Review of Economics and Finance (2), Journal of Development Economics, Journal of Emerging Market Finance, Journal of Financial Stability, Journal of Macroeconomics, Kybernetika (2), Global Development Network (2), National Bank of Slovakia WP, Grant Agency of the Czech Republic (3), Grant Agency of the Charles University (2), European Central Bank working paper series, Panoeconomicus (12), American Science Information Center, Review of International Economics (2), International Review of Financial Analysis, Prague Economic Papers (2), Macroeconomics and Finance in Emerging Market Economies (5), Series on Advanced Economic Issues, German Finance Association Annual Congress (4), Quarterly Review of Economics and Finance, Research Foundation - Flanders, The Foundation for Science and Technology - Portugal (2), INFINITI conference (12), Scottish Journal of Political Economy, Small Business Economics, Social Science Research, International Symposia in Economic Theory and Econometrics, Czech Ministry of Education Mobility Program, Slovak Ministry of Education Research Grant Programme, Polish National Science Centre (14), EACES Dissertation Award, Society for Computational Economics Grad Student Award, Elsevier and Cambridge University Press (book proposals).

 Bloomberg, Financial Times Deutschland, VoxEU.org, Investors Chronicle, Cesky rozhlas, Hospodářské noviny, Lidove noviny, Euro, Ekonom, Bankovnictvi, ZET, penize.cz, centralbanking.com, among others